Day 2, and I’ve already missed one of the sessions I came here for.

 Coda: “I thought it wasn’t necessary to do a de-brief because I’d been careful to design a “safe experience”.

-It’s oddly reminiscent of a UK tradition of performance as opposed to immersion.
+I very much enjoyed this presentation.
+The style they discussed was oddly reminiscent of a UK tradition of performance as opposed to immersion.
 Ok, I say “A UK tradition…” it might mainly be me.

-Interesting – I think the concept of psychic distance is “acceptable” as a counterpoint to the Nordic notion of immersion.
+Interestingly – I think the concept of psychic distance is “acceptable” as a counterpoint to the Nordic notion of immersion.
 The presenters are being very careful to place the idea in an intellectual framework – and explicitly as a defensive technique to a darker end of immersion, which ends in actual emotional damage.
 It’s a much more respectful critique than I’ve seen in the UK…